JHopkins1992/Week13-Project1-JohnH/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
-- _TODO: What is the main advantage of automating configuration with Ansible?_You can put a command from multiple servers into a single playbook.
+- What is the main advantage of automating configuration with Ansible?
+You can put a command from multiple servers into a single playbook.

 The playbook implements the following tasks:
 - In 3-5 bullets, explain the steps of the ELK installation play.
 E.g., install Docker; download image; etc.